Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ### Logging in with a sample user

 Run `rake db:seed:dev` (for a development instance).
 Then you can log in with user `tom` and password `evankorth`.
 More details in db/seeds/dev.rb and db/seeds/tom.rb.

+There is also db:seed:first_user which let you define the name/pw of a first user.

 If you have an error on Mac, try `bundle exec rake db:seed:dev --trace`